imbricate/imbricate.io/use/cli/render.md

     text=render-page-template
 %}

 The template could includes some placeholders to let imbricate CLI to replace them with the page content.
-You could visit the [Template](/template) page to learn more about how to create a template for your page.
+You could visit the [Imbricate CLI Render Template](/use/cli/template.md) page to learn more about how to create a template for your page.